Hoarse voice: Treatment

 Although there is no universal classification of voice problems, voice disorders can be separated into certain categories: organic (structural or neurogenic), functional, neurological (psychogenic) or iatrogenic, for example.
-Depending on the diagnosis and severity of the voice problem, and depending on the category that the voice disorder falls into, there are various treatment methods that can be suggested to the patient.
-The professional has to keep in mind there is not one universal treatment, but rather the clinical approach must find what the optimal effective course of action for that particular patient is.
+Depending on the diagnosis and severity of the voice problem, and depending on the category that the voice disorder falls into, various treatment methods can be suggested to the patient.
+The professional has to keep in mind that there is not one universal treatment, but rather the clinical approach must find what the optimal effective course of action for that particular patient is.

-There are three main type of treatments: medical treatments, voice therapy and surgical treatments.
+There are three main types of treatments: medical treatments, voice therapy and surgical treatments.
 When necessary, certain voice disorders use a combination of treatment approaches.
 A medical treatment involves the use of botulinum toxin (botox) or anti-reflux medicines, for example.
 Botox is a key treatment for voice disorders such as Spasmodic Dysphonia.
 Voice therapy is mainly used with patients who have an underlying cause of voice misuse or abuse.
 Laryngologists also recommend this type of treatment to patients who have an organic voice disorder - such as vocal fold nodules, cysts or polyps as well as to treat functional dysphonia.
 Certain surgical treatments can be implemented as well - phono microsurgery (removal of vocal fold lesions performed with a microscope), laryngeal framework surgery (the manipulation of the voice box), as well as injection augmentation (injection of substance to vocal folds to improve closure).
 Surgical treatments may be recommended for patients having an organic dysphonia.

 A combination of both an indirect treatment method (an approach used to change external factors affecting the vocal folds) and a direct treatment method (an approach used where the mechanisms functioning during the use of the vocal folds, such as phonation or respiration, are the main focus) may be used to treat dysphonia.

 Direct therapies

 Direct therapies address the physical aspects of vocal production.
-Techniques work to either modify vocal fold contact, manage breathing patterns, and/or change the tension at level of the larynx.
+Techniques work to either modify vocal fold contact, manage breathing patterns, and/or change the tension at the level of the larynx.
 Notable techniques include, but are not limited to, the yawn-sigh method, optimal pitch, laryngeal manipulation, humming, the accent method, and the Lee Silverman Voice Treatment.
 An example of a direct therapy is circumlaryngeal manual therapy, which has been used to reduce tension and massage hyoid-laryngeal muscles.
 This area is often tense from chronic elevation of the larynx.
 Pressure is applied to these areas as the patient hums or sustains a vowel.
 Traditional voice therapy is often used to treat muscular tension dysphonia.